 Another important benefit of oatmeal pancakes is that they are relatively easy to make.
 You can either make them from scratch or buy a mix from the store.
 If you make them from scratch, all you need is some kitchen and pantry staples like rolled oats, milk, eggs, baking powder, salt, vegetable oil, flour, and fruit for topping.

-Fun fact – Dried cranberries are jam-packed with antioxidants and nutrients that can provide numerous health benefits.
+Did you know that dried cranberries are jam-packed with antioxidants and nutrients that can provide numerous health benefits.
 Just a handful of dried cranberries a day can help keep your heart healthy and help improve digestion.
-They are also delicious on these pancakes 😉
+They will also be delicious on these pancakes 😉

 How Long Will the Cooked Oatmeal Pancakes Last?

 Cooked oatmeal pancakes will last for about two to three days in the fridge.
 To extend their shelf life, you can freeze them for up to three months.
-When it comes to reheating, simply pop them in the toaster or microwave.
+When it comes to reheating, simply pop them in the toaster, air fryer, oven or microwave.